What's New!

 page a Renaissance fresco by il Falconetto at Palazzo d'Arco in Mantua showing Meleager hunting the boar).
 The northern part of Maremma lies in Tuscany and it was part of the Republic

-of Siena and later on of the Grand Duchy of Tuscany.
+of Siena and later on of the Grand Duchy of Tuscany (make an excursion there).
 The southern part lies in Latium and it was part of the Papal State.

 Dante quoted Corneto also in a long list of sinners who hurt others:

-Corneto is located on a hill overlooking the Marta River, a few miles from its mouth where the Etruscans built a harbour.
-In 1922 the town was renamed Tarquinia in
+Corneto is located on a hill overlooking the Marta River, a few miles from its mouth where the town had its harbour.
+In 1922 it was renamed Tarquinia in

-memory of a nearby ancient town which played a major role in the early days of Rome.
-Tarquin the Elder and Tarquin the Proud, the fifth and the last king of Rome, are believed to have been named after the town.
+memory of a nearby ancient Etruscan town which played a major role in the early days of Rome.
+Tarquin the Elder and Tarquin the Proud, the fifth and the last king of Rome, are believed to have been named after that town.

 Tarquinia was razed to the ground by the Saracens in